kcp-dev/kcp/docs/workspaces.md

 ## Organization Workspaces

 Organization workspaces are ClusterWorkspaces of type `Organization`, defined in the root workspace.
-Organization workspace are accessible at `/clusters/root:<org-name>`.
+Organization workspaces are accessible at `/clusters/root:<org-name>`.

 Organization workspaces have standard resources (on-top of `Universal` workspaces) which include the `ClusterWorkspace` API defined through an CRD deployed during